egoschema/EgoSchema/benchmarking/InternVideo/README.md

 Navigate to the `disguise.ipynb` file:
 - Update `EGOSCHEMA_FOLDER` with the path pointing to the EgoSchema folder.
+- Update `VID_FOLDER` with the path pointing to the EgoSchema video folder.

 ## Installation and Configuration